sebma-github/DNA-methylation---Charr/README.md

 R scripts to make the graphs

+# III.1 Extract coverage information for specific loci.
+extractgeneinfobetter.sh
+Needs to be run in the directory where the coverage files are (generated in II.2).
+Use DMRsbetweenmorphsforextraction.tsv / DMRsbetweenstageforextraction.tsv and DMRsqPCRgenesforextraction.tsv to extract the respective loci.

 The workflow for paper 2 can be resumed as follows:
 Using files from II.3: